grafana/loki/docs/sources/operations/storage/retention.md

 2. It gives you a short period to cancel chunks deletion in case of mistakes.

+Marked chunks will only  be deleted after `retention_delete_delay` configured is expired because

+- boltdb-shipper indexes are refreshed from the shared store on components using them (querier and ruler) at a specific interval.
+Deleting chunks instantly could lead to components still having a reference to old chunks.
+This could, in turn, cause query execution failure.
+Having a delay allows components to refresh their store and gracefully remove their reference to those chunks.

+- It provides a short window of time in which to cancel chunk deletion in the case of a configuration mistake.

-Marker files (containing chunks to deletes), should be store on a persistent disk, since this is the sole reference to them anymore.
+Marker files (containing chunks to delete) should be stored on a persistent disk, since the disk will be the sole reference to them.

 ### Retention Configuration